LouisDesdoigts/dLux/docs/API/utils/coordinates.md

 # Coordinates Utility Functions

-This module contains a series of functions that are used to calculate coordinates arrays, apply transformations to coordinate those arrays, and convert between cartesian and polar coordiantes.
+This module contains a series of functions that are used to calculate coordinates arrays, apply transformations to coordinate those arrays, and convert between cartesian and polar coordinates.

 ## Polar to Cartesian